Taliban official apologizes for refusing to rise for Iran's national anthem

 Taliban diplomat remains seated during Iran’s national anthem at the opening of the 38th 'International Islamic Unity Conference' in Tehran, September 19, 2024.

-Taliban official Azizorrahman Mansoor refused to stand during the playing of the Islamic Republic's anthem on Thursday, an event attended by the country’s president.
+Taliban official Azizorrahman Mansoor's refusal to rise during the playing of the Islamic Republic's anthem on Thursday had sparked backlash from Iranian officials.

-Since then, Mansoor has reaffirmed his stance through a formal video statement.
+Since then, Mansoor has apologized through a formal video statement.

-"In our homeland, we sit when the song is played, and I have acted according to this custom," Mansoor stated in the video.
+"In our homeland, we sit when the song is played, and I have acted according to this custom," Mansoor stated in the video, expressing his remorse.

 Following the incident, Iran's Foreign Ministry summoned the ambassador overseeing the Afghan Embassy.
 According to reports from Iranian domestic media, the acting head of the Afghan mission underscored his nation's deep respect for the Islamic Republic of Iran, clarifying that the act in question was purely personal and did not reflect the official stance of Afghanistan.